 Set the drill press to a low speed while drilling into metal.
 Drilling through metal at fast speeds can burn out the drill bit because metal is a dense substance.
 Apply a few drops of cutting oil to the metal before drilling as an extra precaution.

 Drill Press Parts And Their Functions

 Drill presses are one of the most effective tools for providing customers with efficient services.
 Unlike with a manual drill, the alignment and position of the holes are carefully studied.
 All of the drill press’s functions and features work well if all of the tools’ parts are in good shape and working properly.
-Drill press components include the head, sleeve, spindle, column, table, and base.
+Drill press uses in woodworking components include the head, sleeve, spindle, column, table, and base.
 Following are some of the parts of the drill press along with their functions:

 The head part of the drill press houses the spindle as it is attached to the top region of the spindle.
 It is responsible for the spindle movement because the spindle can only move upward or downward.

 The spindle is the most important part of the drill press that is used to hold the tool and is responsible for its rotation.
 The spindle of the tool is held with the help of an arm that is gripped with the column.
 In order to keep the spindle in its place, the manufacturer has used a spindle return spring and the spindle moves up and down easily.
 The weight of the spindle is very useful in the performance of the drill press as counterbalances the spindle spring.
 At the bottom side of the spindle, a chuck is placed and this chuck is used to hold the drill bit in place.

 The column of the drill machine is used to tie the table.
 The work is held in place by the table during the drilling process.
 It is a long rod in shape that stands vertical with the table.
 Both the column and the tables are placed at 90 degrees with each other.